 Popular Perceptions and Misconceptions

-as the monster.
-However, the original story spends very little time talking about the material components that go into monster's actual creation, as Doctor Frankenstein himself is not keen on revealing to the person to whom he is writing the secrets of "bestowing animation upon lifeless matter," which is described, literally or metaphorically, as clay.
+It's assumed that the monster is assembled from the body parts of the dead, perhaps influenced by the second film based on the story, starring Boris Karloff as the monster.
+However, the original story spends very little time talking about the material components that go into the monster's actual creation; Doctor Frankenstein himself is not keen on revealing his secrets to whom he is writing.
+However, the "lifeless matter" which constitutes Frankenstein's Monster is described, literally or metaphorically, as clay.
 This can be taken as a direct biblical reference, as if Frankenstein had stumbled upon the same processes that the biblical Adam had been born of in its creation story, as well as suggesting the afore mentioned golem, also created by animating clay with life.
-As to whether or not that material Doctor Frankenstein used was actually once alive is left up to the reader, though his famous use of electricity, as seen in the movie and most depictions afterward, is in the original text.
+As to whether or not that material Doctor Frankenstein used was actually once alive is left up to the reader, though his famous use of electricity, as seen in the movie and most depictions afterwards, is in the original text.

 Another perception that seems influenced by the famous film version is that the monster is slow, slurred of speech, and seemingly simple-minded, though still capable of compassion.
 The creature of the book cultivated its mind quickly, becoming erudite in a strangely short period of time, unlike the lumbering filmic version that is so commonly repeated in cultural references.